Adult Literacy Programming

-Our Adult Literacy Tutoring Program is a core program where adults 18 years of age and older can get help with basic reading, writing, math, and computer literacy.
+Our Adult Literacy Tutoring Program is a core program where adults 18 years of age and older can get help with basic reading, writing, math, and computer literacy for free.

 Adults struggling with literacy skills can seek us out independently or may be referred to us from other organizations.
 We work to accommodate any adult with a learning need and a desire to address that need.
 A trained professional assesses a Learner’s skills and requirements.
 Following this evaluation, Learners are paired with an appropriate volunteer Tutor.
 The Learner and Tutor agree specific learning goals and a plan of action.
 They agree on when and where they will meet.
 These sessions are usually weekly, in a public venue and always one-on-one.
 The learner’s progress is monitored and evaluated by the tutor and by our Adult Coordinator to ensure goals are being met and progress is achieved.